Network Cluster-Robust Inference

 \subsection{Verifying Weak Network Dependence}

 \cite{leung2020causal} shows that $\psi_n(s)$ is uniformly $O(e^{-c\,s})$ for some $c>0$ for two well-known models of social interactions.
-His Appendix A verifies \autoref{apsi}(b) under the assumption that $\psi_n(s) = e^{-c\,s}$ for graphs with polynomial and exponential neighborhood growth rates, meaning
+His \S A verifies the working paper version of \autoref{apsi}(b) under the assumption that $\psi_n(s) = e^{-c\,s}$ for graphs with polynomial and exponential neighborhood growth rates, meaning

 respectively, for universal constants $C,d,\beta > 0$.
 In the polynomial case, no additional conditions are needed.
-In the exponential case, he requires $c > 3\beta$, meaning that $\psi_n(s)$ decays sufficiently fast enough relative to the rate at which neighborhood sizes expand.
+In the exponential case, he requires $c > 3\beta$, meaning $\psi_n(s)$ decays sufficiently fast enough relative to the rate at which neighborhood sizes expand.

-Next we verify \autoref{apsi2} under this setup.
+We verify \autoref{apsi2} under this setup.
 In the polynomial case,